christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Koine->Aramaic->Koine mistranslation of Alexander and he was the "King of Kings" [^32].

+#### 6.3 Ptolemaic Cult of Alexander the Great

+The Ptolemaic cult of Alexander the Great was a forerunner of christianity.
+Alexander was a student of Aristotle and Aristotle's teacher Plato wrote about the 'Noble Lie' in The Republic which is a myth or a lie in a society that is propagated by an elite in order to maintain social order or for the "greater good".
+Alexander envisioned a global religion to subjugate the diverse populations in his vast empire.
+This idea of using religion to subjugate a population would be taken up by his Diadochi (successors), especially in Alexandria at the Alexandrian School.
+See: Chapter 8: The Alexandrian School.

 Endnotes (Chapter 6)

 (a) Alexander indirectly became the Jesus prototype.
 Julius Caesar